-- How do I install my Oracle applications with Oracle Database? - How can I create Web applications that communicate with Oracle Database? - How can I automate and streamline my processes for both traditional applications-based workflow as well as e-business integration workflow? - Which Web server can my Oracle applications use? - How can I migrate my non-Oracle applications to Oracle?
+- How do I install my Oracle applications with Oracle Database? - How do I create Web applications that communicate with Oracle Database? - How do I automate and streamline my processes for both traditional applications-based workflow and as e-business integration workflow? - Which Web server can my Oracle applications use? - How do I migrate my non-Oracle applications to Oracle Database?